kdwils/blog/content/posts/selfhosting-bluesky-pds.md

 ## Getting started

-For those who are looking for the yaml sauce: https://github.com/kdwils/homelab/tree/main/apps/bluesky - eat up.
+For those looking for the YAML configuration, here’s the repository: https://github.com/kdwils/homelab/tree/main/apps/bluesky.

-Bluesky documentation (i'm assuming you already found this): https://github.com/bluesky-social/pds?tab=readme-ov-file#self-hosting-pds
+Bluesky documentation (I'm assuming you already found this): https://github.com/bluesky-social/pds?tab=readme-ov-file#self-hosting-pds

 Bluesky is another flavor of twitter/x (jack dorsey twitter v2), and allows you to self host a decentralized server that allows manage your social media data independently.
-Naturally, as someone who self hosts and occasionally tweets, this seemed like a cool thing to run on my kubernets homelab.
+Naturally, as someone who self hosts and occasionally tweets, this seemed like a cool thing to run on my kubernetes homelab.

+I decided to write this post to help others looking to self-host in a similar environment

 ### Kubernetes Caveats

-The docker image officially supplied by bluesky doesn't ship with the `pdsadmin` cli which makes the github tutorial a little more awkward to follow if you're planning to host on kuberenetes.
-I decided to write this post to help others looking to self host in a similar environment.
+The Docker image officially supplied by Bluesky doesn't ship with the `pdsadmin` CLI, which makes the GitHub tutorial a little more awkward to follow if you're planning to host on Kubernetes.

 We can get around this by making rpc calls to the self hosted server.

 ### Manifest

 There are a few resources we need to create to host the server.
-I use kustomize and a raw manifest approach
+I use Kustomize and a raw manifest approach.

 Service and (optionally) a service account.. pretty standard so far.
-The server is exposed on [port 3000 on the container](https://github.com/bluesky-social/pds/blob/main/Dockerfile#L21).
+The server is exposed on [port 3000 in the container](https://github.com/bluesky-social/pds/blob/main/Dockerfile#L21).

 ```yaml
 apiVersion: v1